kragen/derctuo/copper-salts.md

-sulfur dioxide (presumably sodium thiosulfate or ammonium thiosulfate would also work); reacting cuprous chloride with bases to precipitate the cuprous hydroxide; or reducing alkaline cupric solutions with reducing sugars in Fehling's or Benedict's tests, where the copper is complexed with potassium sodium tartrate or sodium citrate, respectively, to prevent precipitation of cupric carbonate.
+sulfur dioxide (presumably sodium thiosulfate or ammonium thiosulfate would also work); reacting cuprous chloride with bases to precipitate the cuprous hydroxide; or reducing alkaline cupric solutions with reducing sugars in Fehling’s or Benedict’s tests, where the copper is complexed with potassium sodium tartrate or sodium citrate, respectively, to prevent precipitation of cupric carbonate.